How Is a Tummy Tuck Performed?

 The cost of surgery will vary depending on the geographic location, the extent of the surgery, and the surgeon’s experience.
 According to the American Society of Plastic Surgeons (ASPS), the average surgeon’s fee for tummy tuck surgery in 2014 was $5,493.
 However, this cost does not include operating room fees, anesthesia, and any other surgery-related expenses.

 Patients will experience some discomfort, bruising, and swelling, which will subside each day.
 Pain can be controlled with prescription medication.
 Dr. O’Toole also places a pain pump for the first three days to help lessen muscle pain.

-There will be some scarring after tummy tuck surgery which will fade and become less noticeable over time.
+There will be some scarring after tummy tuck surgery, which will fade and become less noticeable over time.
 Fading of scars will vary depending on the patient’s ability to heal and genetic factors.
-Dr. O’Toole makes the incision low in the bikini area, making it easy to hide scars under a bathing suit and underwear.
+Dr. O’Toole creates the incision low in the bikini area, making it easy to hide scars under a bathing suit and underwear.